Toandz1125/Clock/README.md

 # Clock
-Create an clock with alarm
+Create an clock with alarm, , you should clone my respo to run file .exe